dataflowg/g-unicode/README.md

 * The unicode text may be UTF-16LE encoded when UTF-8 is assumed (or vica versa).
 Try switching encoding using `Encode String.vi`
 * Some text items require a Byte Order Mark (BOM) in addition to UTF-16LE encoded text.
 Try adding a BOM with `Prepend BOM.vi` (__Note:__ `Write Control.vim` does this automatically for supported controls)
 * If a control or constant still isn't displaying text correctly, try deleting and recreating it.

+If the control to be written doesn't have explicit support in G-Unicode, it may still be possible to display unicode text.
+There are three methods LabVIEW for Windows uses to display unicode, depending on the control type:
+1. Erasing the text, setting __Force Unicode Text__ to `TRUE`, then writing UTF-16LE encoded text
+2. Writing UTF-16LE encoded text with BOM
+3. Copying + pasting unicode text to the target to enable unicode display, then writing UTF-16LE encoded text

 ### Examples
 See the example VIs in [Examples](src/LabVIEW/G-Unicode/Examples).